dojo/docs/dojo/fx.rst

 * `dojo.fx.chain <dojo/fx/chain>`_ -  A helper function that can take two animation instances and combine them into a single animation instance where each of the input animations is run after the other in sequence.

 * `dojo.fx.combine <dojo/fx/combine>`_ -  A helper function that can take two animation instances and combine them into a single animation instance where each of the input animations are run in parallel.

+Additionally, there is a collection of easing functions living in the  `dojo.fx.easing <dojo/fx/easing>`_ module.

 ========
 See also